The mixing time of the switch Markov chains: a unified approach: Multicommodity flow - designing and counting paths in the Markov graph .

 By transitivity, this set possesses property~\eqref{ass:star}, so we can apply the $T$-operator on $\pi_0$ with $\mathcal{E}$ as the set of eligible reversals.
-For all $r\in\mathbb{N}$ let $(\pi_r,f_r)=T^r(\pi_0,f_0)$. \begin{lemma} Given $r\in\mathbb{N}$, visiting the vertices $v_{\pi_r(1)}v_{\pi_r(2)}\dots v_{{\pi_r(|E(W_k)|+1)}}$ (in this order) gives an Eulerian trail of $W_k$ in the graph $(V,\nabla)$. \end{lemma} \begin{proof} Easily seen by induction on $r$.
+Let $(\pi_r,f_r)=T^r(\pi_0,f_0)$ for $r\in\mathbb{N}$. \begin{lemma} Given $r\in\mathbb{N}$, visiting the vertices $v_{\pi_r(1)}v_{\pi_r(2)}\dots v_{{\pi_r(|E(W_k)|+1)}}$ is an Eulerian circuit of $W_k$. \end{lemma} \begin{proof} Easily seen by induction on $r$.
 Lemma~\ref{lemma:maxred} and the definition of the $T$ operator implies that we get $\pi_r$ by reversing some intervals of the trail defined by $\pi_{r-1}$ whose first and last vertices are identical.
 Consequently, every edge is visited by the new trail too. \end{proof}